coder/docs/environments/getting-started.md

 ![Create an Environment](../assets/create-env.png)

-Enter a friendly name for your environment, along with an [Image](../images/index.md) to use.
+1. Enter a friendly name for your environment, and choose an [Image](../images/index.md) to use.

+1. If you want your environment to automatically turn on at a specific time, toggle **Autostart** to **Yes**.
+You can set the autostart time in User Preferences.

-Select the **Workspace Provider** and the **Namespace** where your environment will be located.
+1. Select the **Workspace Provider** and the **Namespace** where your environment will be located.
 We recommend selecting the workspace provider closest to you to minimize the latency you encounter when using Coder.

-When done, click **Create** to proceed.
+1. Click **Create** to proceed.

 Coder redirects you to an overview page for your environment during the build process.
 Learn more about the Environment [creation parameters](./environment-params.md).